 Aikido Success Blueprint is a gold-mine of knowledge that shows you how to fast-track your skills.
 It includes key action steps for quick results!

 Kazuo Chiba became a professional aikido instructor and moved to Sunderland, England, in 1966, and was appointed official representative of the Aikikai for the UK.
 He formed the Aikikai of Great Britain, which later changed its name to the BAF - British Aikido Federation.
 In 1970, he received 6th dan and shihan.

-In an effort to unify instruction, he introduced a Fuku Shidoin and a Shidoin system where he taught his senior students a basic teaching curriculum to pass on to their own students.
+In an effort to unify instruction, he introduced a Fuku Shidoin and a Shidoin system where he taught senior students a basic teaching curriculum to pass on to their own students.

 Kazuo Chiba, also introduced training of the Jo staff and Ken sword as taught by Morihiro Saito.
 His grading syllabus in 1974 made aiki weapons essential for higher ranks.

 During his stay in the U.K., Chiba also invited many of his contemporary instructors in Europe to conduct seminars.
 He also traveled widely to other European nations to instruct.